How to plan for the absence of a nonprofit executive director

 “The board of directors is responsible for selecting, supervising, and supporting the Executive Director (ED).”

 A version of that one simple statement is found in the job description of nonprofit board members across the nation.
-However, many board members possess a limited understanding of what it means to “select, supervise, and support” the ED.
+However, many board members possess a limited understanding of what it means to “select, supervise, and support” the nonprofit executive director.
 They often take their place at the governing board and leave the day-to-day management in the capable hands of the ED.

 As an ED’s workload grows, so does the board’s responsibility.
-One of the most challenging tests a board can face is the absence of the ED.
+One of the most challenging tests a board can face is the absence of the nonprofit executive director.